 The disease began to spread globally in the spring which is normally the beginning of the end of the flu season, which made it easier for medical systems to detect it (arriving in unusual timing) and also to focus on it.

 SARS was spread unintentionally by infected people who didn’t know they carry it.
 Think how fast pathogens can be spread if the course of events is not left to chance and instead is determined by elaborated planning such as spreading several different pathogens in several different locations.

-Even back at 1918 when humans' mobility was much less intensive than today's, it still was a great factor in the Spanish flu outbreak which passed through Northern America, Europe, Asia, Africa, and the South Pacific by trade routes, shipping lines and of course the First World War which accelerated the spread of the disease as a result of the mass movements of soldiers.
+Even back at 1918 when humans' mobility was much less intensive and extensive than today's, it still was a major factor in the Spanish flu outbreak which passed through Northern America, Europe, Asia, Africa, and the South Pacific by trade routes, shipping lines and of course the First World War which accelerated the spread of the disease as a result of the mass movements of soldiers.

 Experts say that if there was a smallpox outbreak today it would, due to modern travel, spread across the world in 6 weeks only.

 The Spanish flu also serves as a good example of the earlier mentioned human factor.
-The flu is called Spanish not because it started in Spain and not because it affected Spain more than other countries.
-The reason is that Spain was one of the few countries that didn't take part in the First World War and so didn’t have the political incentive to conceal the disease like the rest of the countries who didn't want their enemies to know they were struck by the disease.
+The flu is called Spanish not because it started in Spain and not because it affected Spain more than other countries, but because Spain was one of the few countries that didn't take part in the First World War, and so didn’t have the political incentive to conceal the disease like the rest of the countries (who didn't want their enemies to know they were struck by the disease).